Jersey City Renaissance Walking Tour

 Hop on (and off!) a ferry and take a three-mile stroll through the ages.
 Tour highlights include the former Colgate industrial complex, now home to New Jersey’s tallest office and residential towers; the city’s historic district, where Jersey City was first settled in 1630; the new urbanist, Andres Duany-planned Liberty Harbor neighborhood; the new Jersey City Medical Center, relocated so the old JCMC could be reused for housing; two “Abbott district” schools; the pedestrian zone of Newark Avenue; and the popular Powerhouse Arts District, where old warehouses and new towers have created a vibrant new neighborhood.

 Invited SpeakerBob Cotter was the Planning Director for Jersey City, a position he held for more than 25 years (and 11 mayors).
 Under his direction, Jersey City has adopted more than 80 redevelopment plans, including the City’s Martin Luther King Drive Redevelopment Plan, which won the 1995 National Planning Award for Advocacy Planning.
 The New Jersey Chapter of the American Planning Association has recognized Bob and his staff with many awards for their excellent work over the past 30 years.
 During his three and a half decades with the city, Jersey City has risen from the grit of its industrial, railroading and maritime past to become the 13th largest downtown in America, and is poised to become New Jersey largest city in the next few years, with over 6,000 dwellings units currently in construction.
 As a consultant to numerous towns and cities across the state, Bob has won awards and funding for projects as diverse as Livingston Town Center and Hope VI housing projects in Orange, Elizabeth and Bridgeton, plus Jersey City.
 Bob served 20 years as chairman of the Redevelopment Committee of APA-NJ.
 He is a graduate of Leadership New Jersey and a past president of the Hudson River Waterfront Conservancy.
 He earned bachelors and masters degrees in planning at Rutgers.
 Bob was elected to the College of Fellows of the American Institute of Certified Planners in 2012.
 He recently taught a course on Urban Redevelopment at Rutgers Bloustein School.
-He lives in Jersey City with his wife of 32 years – Laurie Cotter.
-They both retired in 2016 and are renovating a house in Enfield, NC, where they will move to in mid-2017.
+He lives in Jersey City with his wife of 33 years – Laurie Cotter.
+They both retired in 2016 and relocated to Enfield, NC.

 , Mercer Planning Associates